nuald/simple-web-benchmark/README.md

     hey -n 50000 -c 256 -t 10 "http://127.0.0.1:3000/"
     hey -n 50000 -c 256 -t 10 "http://127.0.0.1:3000/greeting/hello"

-### Linux Note

-Some Linux distributions (in particular, Alpine Linux) may have issues with the Go compilation due to PIC/PIE enabled by default, in that case, please use `-fno-PIC` flag:

-    go get -u -ldflags '-extldflags=-fno-PIC' github.com/rakyll/hey

 ### MacOS Note

 By default, MacOS has low limits on the number of concurrent connections, so